Conrad Gaard: Background

 Gaard was the pastor of the Christian Chapel Church in Tacoma, Washington, an Identity congregation.
 He broadcast over three radio stations, and published a newsletter titled The Broadcaster, formerly titled The Interpreter.
 He headed the Destiny of America Foundation until his death in 1969.

 During the late 1940s, Gaard was a faculty member of the Dayton Theological Seminary in Dayton, Ohio, an Anglo-Israel training center.

 Being involved with the Anglo-Saxon Federation of America, Gaard traveled the United States and western Canada giving lectures on British Israelism and pyramidology.
-In the 1940s and early 1950s, a handful of adherents began to take blend antisemitic elements with British Israelism and right-wing extremism as it transformed into Christian Identity.
+In the 1940s and early 1950s, a handful of adherents began to blend antisemitic elements with British Israelism and right-wing extremism as it transformed into Christian Identity.

 Gaard was one of the most influential theologians in the early formation of Christian Identity.
 He was one of the four primary theologians responsible for the emergence of Christian Identity out of British Israelism, along with Wesley Swift, William Potter Gale, and Bertrand Comparet.
 According to political scientist Michael Barkun, Gaard was among the first to make a sustained presentation of Identity views.

 In the 1940s, Gaard was among a number of British Israel organizers who were mentored by Gerald L. K. Smith, along with Bertrand Comparet and San Jacinto Capt.
 Gaard was in contact with Smith as early as 1946.
 Smith asked Gaard to address the 1950 convention of the Christian Nationalist Party in Los Angeles.
 Initially, Gaard did not feel he had the time, considering his broadcasting and publishing commitments.
 He did eventually capitulate and was advertised as a "Lecturer of influence".